JemmyKuria/Phase_3_project/README.md

 children, Never_worked, Govt_job, Private, and Self-employed were given distinct values to reflect different occupational backgrounds.

 This combination of one-hot and label encoding allowed the model to process categorical data efficiently while retaining important information.
-These encoded features, along with the numerical variables, were then scaled and passed into the modeling pipeline.
+These encoded features, along with the numerical variables, were then scaled and passed into modeling.

 # MODELLING